anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

 hosted at the Edge.
 The Telco Edge is a perfect fit for centralized vRAN deployment and vDU/vCU hosting that satisfy the latency requirements.

+It's expected with technology evolution (e.g. 6G) that use cases will be more demanding.
+For instance either  to meet less than 1 ms latency, or ultra ultra fast data rate, it will be required an architectural evolution.
+These use cases once available can take action for life saving decisions, for instance remote automation on environments that life is not supported (e.g. deep space communication), car autonomous driving can be done in real time, and even holographic communications.
+Such use cases, which can be seen as an evolution of 5G Use Cases but that were not possible to be desgined due to the constrains created by the respective requirements, can now be considered.

 - **Use Case #1 - Edge CDN with eMBB Core Network Slicing**

   - **Business Objectives**